florian-vuillemot/florian-vuillemot.github.io/_posts/2023-12-24-azure-function-python-ml-part-4.markdown

 ![Rollback](/assets/2023-12-24-azure-function-python-ml-part-4/rollback.gif)

 ## HTTP 503
-The reader is probably already aware of the [cold start](https://azure.microsoft.com/fr-fr/blog/understanding-serverless-cold-start/), but during a swap API users may also encounter [HTTP errors](https://github.com/projectkudu/kudu/wiki/Configurable-settings#disable-the-generation-of-bindings-in-applicationhostconfig) during a couple of seconds due to technical reasons.
+The reader is probably already aware of the [cold start](https://azure.microsoft.com/fr-fr/blog/understanding-serverless-cold-start/), but during a swap, API users may also encounter [HTTP errors](https://github.com/projectkudu/kudu/wiki/Configurable-settings#disable-the-generation-of-bindings-in-applicationhostconfig) during a couple of seconds due to technical reasons.
 To limit this error, add in the app settings of all slots the variable `WEBSITE_ADD_SITENAME_BINDINGS_IN_APPHOST_CONFIG` set to `1`.

 > A good article on this topic [here](https://medium.com/@yapaxinl/azure-deployment-slots-how-not-to-make-deployment-worse-23c5819d1a17).